LeonardoCastro/Cambios-de-fase/README.md

 #### About images in chapter 2

-At this moments I don't have the final figures we will use on the final script.
-Meanwhile I will use images from Sven Maerivoet's doctoral tesis.
+At this moments I don't have the figures I will use on the final script.
+Meanwhile the images showed are from [Sven Maerivoet's doctoral tesis](http://www.maerivoet.org/index.php?page=traffic-dissertation).
+Those images are perfect to illustrate the ideas described in chapter 2 and will be replaced when the right proper figures will be made.